 Stiff joints are surprisingly common, particularly in older dogs and can be as a result of arthritis, injury or hormonal issues amongst other things.
 Supplements with glucosamine for dogs are becoming much more widely used as a beneficial way to help support healthy joints, along with hyaluronic acid, Omega 3 fatty acids, turmeric and MSM.
+Joint supplements are commonly used for hip or elbow displasia in dogs.
 Some joint supplements for dogs also contain green lipped mussels as an alternative source of some of these ingredients, although the full benefits of these are still relatively unknown*.

 Cod liver oil for dogs is also a popular supplement but it’s vital to make sure you buy a supplement intended for dogs, not for humans – these contain very different levels of fish oil and vitamins A and D and giving your dog too much can be extremely dangerous.

 If they are competing in agility, flyball or another performance sport you will need to make sure your dog’s diet has the right nutrition for providing plenty of energy during training and for supporting muscle recovery afterwards.

 Supplementing a good quality, balanced diet can be beneficial - look out for supplements that contain high quality protein, with the right profile of amino acids, plus a high level of antioxidants like Joint Aid for Dogs which now includes Muscle Maintenance as standard.

 Muscle weakness or muscle atrophy can also often go along with conditions like arthritis that restrict your dog’s movement and activity levels – this means that the muscles are not being worked as normal and begin to weaken.
 A muscle support supplement like Joint Aid for Dogs can help to maintain muscle mass and aid minimal muscle loss in these circumstances.